 }

+Once we run this console application, we will see output as shown in Figure 6.17.

-Fig 6.11 – Output calculate pi using EAP
+Figure 6.17 – Output calculate pi using EAP

-TODO – Implement WPF app with progress
+Here we can see that first 3 lines are printed immediately to output, however Pi_CalculatePiCompleted is raised post completion of pi calculation.
+Also, till the time event is raised any other operation on the primary thread can be performed.

 EAP to TAP wrapper

 Like TAP wrapper over APM wrapper asynchronous operation implemented using EAP can be implemented using TaskCompletionSource class.
 SetException, SetCanceled, SetResult methods of TaskCompletionSource class needs to be handled based on exception, cancellation or successful completion of operation, finally Task property of TaskCompletionSource class is used to return from the wrapper method.

-Taking the above example first let’s modify Calculatepi to implement cancellation
+Taking the above example first let’s create a WPF application add Calculatepi class to that application and update Calculatepi to implement cancellation

 Added a cancellation method to Calculatepi class where we need remove cancelled task from our dictionary.

-Call this method to break pi calculation (called it in one of the for loop to stop calculating pi) and raise completion event and also pass cancelled status flag to CalculatepiCompletedEventArgs.
+Call this method to break pi calculation (called it in one of the for loop to stop calculating pi) and raise completion event and pass cancelled status flag to CalculatepiCompletedEventArgs.

 // This method cancels a pending asynchronous operation.